anonrig/slack-manager/README.md

 - ``` skip ```

-    Skips the current user's turn and at the end of the meeting asks again to the skipped users.
+    Skips the current user's turn.
+Asks/Returns to the skipped users again at the end of the meeting.
 Can be skipped more than once.

 - ``` dismiss ```

-    Dismisses the current user, in other words kicks user out of meeting for example in case of an absence.
+    Dismisses the current user, in other words kicks the current user out of the meeting.
+Useful in case of an absence.

 - ``` quit ```

     Ends the meeting.
-Meeting can be restarted by again typing 'start meeting'.
+Meeting can be restarted by typing ``` start meeting ``` again.

 ### Tech